Categories

 • output (IOObject)

 The Loop Values operator can have multiple outputs.
 When one output is connected, another output port becomes available which is ready to deliver another output (if any).
 The order of outputs remains the same.
-The Object delivered at first output port of subprocess is delivered at first output of the outer process.
+The Object delivered at the first output port of the subprocess is delivered at the first output of the outer process.
 Don't forget to connect all outputs in correct order.
 Make sure that you have connected the right number of ports at all levels of the chain.

 Parameters

 • attribute The required attribute can be selected from this option.
 The attribute name can be selected from the drop down box of the attribute parameter if the meta data is known.
-Range: string

 Tutorial Processes